 Local flow can be computed at junctions.
 Local flow is defined as the sum of all subbasin and source outflows entering a junction.
 The subbasin and source elements must be connected directly to the junction.
 Any subbasin or source outflow that moves through a routing element is no longer considered local flow.
 When local flow is disabled, a junction element computes outflow as the sum of all inflow from any type of element.
 No local flow is computed.
-When local flow is enabled, a junction continues to compute outflow as the sum of all inflow is enabled, a junction continues to compute outflow, it additionally computes local flow (sum of subbasin and source elements).
-Enabling or disabling local flow is done in the Component Editor for the basin model (Figure 76).
+When local flow is enabled, a junction continues to compute outflow as the sum of all inflow.
+However, in addition to computing outflow, it additionally computes local flow (sum of subbasin and source elements).
+Enabling or disabling local flow is done in the Component Editor for the basin model (Figure 85).
 Access the Component Editor from the Watershed Explorer on the "Components" tab by clicking on a basin model icon.